raian621/resume/README.md

 # resume
-LaTeX template for my personal resume
+Automated releases for my personal resume(s).

 I've only tinkered with this on Ubuntu, so that's the only platform this project is currently intended for.